 Mendel, a blond dog with white markings on her head and neck, was born to her mother, Elvira, on March 21, 2018.
-She and the 28 other dogs still stuck in the school’s laboratory deserve to be released from their hellish confinement.
+She and the 18 other dogs still stuck in the school’s laboratory deserve to be released from their hellish confinement.
 In the time that they have left, they should know kindness and love.

-Mertle, who has a white blaze and a stripe on her nose, carries only the canine MD genetic mutation, but that doesn’t mean that she doesn’t know suffering.
+Mertle, who has a white blaze and a stripe on her nose, only carries the canine MD genetic mutation, but that doesn’t mean that she doesn’t know suffering.
 Because they’re trapped in a barren metal kennel for their entire lives, unstimulated dogs like her often pace and bite the bars of their cage in frustration.

-PETA has repeatedly offered to take all the dogs, including Cannoli, and place them in good homes.
+PETA has repeatedly offered to take all the dogs and place them in good homes.
 PETA Honorary Director Pamela Anderson has also personally offered to adopt all the surviving dogs.
-But TAMU has ignored these requests.
+But the school has ignored these requests.

 Texas A&M has proved that it has no intention of willingly doing right by the 18 dogs who remain imprisoned in its laboratories—so together, we must demand action from it.
 Click on the button below if you’re with us: